 This compensation is paid to an injured worker who is actively partaking in an approved rehabilitation plan.
 These payments are provided to the injured worker in lieu of temporary total compensation.
 ORC 4121.63 states that BWC will issue a living maintenance compensation for a period no longer than six months in the aggregate, unless BWC’s review shows that the injured worker will benefit from an extension.
 The claims service specialist is able to issue a living maintenance compensation upon receipt of the vocational rehabilitation agreement and plan.

 Per Ohio Revised Code (ORC) 4123.65, a settlement can only be initiated by the injured worker or the injured worker’s representative, the employer or the employer’s representative, or the BWC.
 The managed care organization (MCO) is not a party to the settlement; thus, the MCO can neither initiate nor advise the injured worker to settle.
 However, an MCO is allowed to identify potential candidates for pursuit of settlement based on treatment patterns/trends.

-If you need assistance with filing for workers’ compensation, or if you are unsure which type of compensation you qualify for, you might need the help of a workers’ compensation attorney in Ohio.
+If you need assistance with filing for workers’ compensation claim, or if you are unsure which type of compensation you qualify for, you might need the help of a workers’ compensation attorney in Ohio.
 The lawyers of Agee Clymer Laret and Mitchell are available for a free consultation for any injured worker wanting to apply for workers’ compensation.